caller

 Bases: PendingTracker, AsyncContextManagerMixin

-An asynchronous context manager that automatically registers pending created in its context.
+An asynchronous context manager for tracking Pending that are created in it's context.

 Usage